rhel-labs/instruqt/rhel-services/05-patching/assignment.md

 ---
 <!-- markdownlint-disable MD033 MD026-->

-To demonstrate patching, we'll downgrade `podman` and `bash` before utilizing the patching application.
+To demonstrate patching, we'll downgrade `openssh` and `bash` before utilizing the patching application.
 In the `Terminal`, run the following command.

 ```bash
 dnf -y downgrade bash openssh